kcp-dev/kcp/docs/syncer.md

+---
+title: "Registering Kubernetes Clusters using syncer"
+linkTitle: "Syncer"
+weight: 1
+description: >
-# Registering Kubernetes Clusters using syncer
+  How to register Kubernetes clusters using syncer
+---

 In order to register a Kubernetes clusters with the kcp server, users have to install a special component named [syncer](https://github.com/kcp-dev/kcp/tree/main/docs/architecture#syncer).